MarkWarneke/Az.New/README.md

 # xAz.New

-Framework for Azure Resource Manager Deployments based on ARM-Templates) Infrastructure as code.
-PowerShell Core.
+Framework for Azure Resource Manager Deployments based on ARM-Templates.
+Made for tested Infrastructure as Code Projects.
+Leveraging PowerShell Core.

 The module will create a PowerShell module in specified path.
 It can be used to deploy Azure Resource Manager Templates.